ethnomusicology

 by Dave Black & Snake Beings

-Made in Fiji, with Dr Emit Snake-Beings tropical avant-garde instrumentals for keyboards, ukulele, dholak, duduk, harmonicas, DIY kitchen gamelan, and video.
+Made in Suva, Fiji, with Dr Emit Snake-Beings tropical avant-garde instrumentals for keyboards, ukulele, dholak, duduk, harmonicas, DIY kitchen gamelan, and video.
 (2019-2020)

 “So easy to get totally lost in this music, recommend for helping with your inner peace”